There’s no prosthetic for a soul that’s dying faster than its body. You have to heal it. And to do that, you’re going to

 In this anti-war novel for people who enjoy a good war story, set in WWII Japan, Lieutenant Nate Hooper isn’t sure he’ll survive his war.
 And if he does make it home, he isn’t sure he can survive the peace.
 He’s done a terrible thing, and struggles to resolve the mistake he made alongside a Japanese soldier, and a Japanese woman who failed to save both men.
-At stake?
+At stake in this tale of moral injury?
 Souls.

 Each character faces a war crime to allow or stop, and, in the climax, a decision to make together that will forever define them not by their war against each other, but by their war against themselves.